 If you've only ever seen Guillermo del Toro's Hellboy films and never given Mike Mignola's comic books and graphic novels a chance, then you don't really know Hellboy.
 You get most of the basics in the films, but the comics delve into many varieties of stories with vampires, werewolves, monsters, and some of the best folk-based horror in any medium.
-Mignola's world is rich, full of essential Hellboy comics, and it's given the world amazing spin-offs like B.P.R.D., Lobster Johnson, and Sir Edward Grey: Witchfinder.
+Mignola's world is rich and it's given the us amazing spin-offs like B.P.R.D., Lobster Johnson, and Sir Edward Grey: Witchfinder.

 They're presented here in release order: